+One of the following must be selected.
 For students with disabilities who have not graduated with a standard diploma, the district will:

-Provide services until the day the student turns twenty-two (22)

-Provide services until the end of the semester in which the student turns twenty-two (22)

-Provide services through the last instructional day of the school year for all students in the district in which the student turns twenty-two (22), provided that the student was twenty-one (21) years old on the first instructional day of school for all students in the district
+- Provide services until the day the student turns twenty-two (22) - O Provide services until the end of the semester in which the student turns twenty-two (22) - O Provide services through the last instructional day of the school year for all students in the district in which the student turns twenty-two (22), - provided that the student was twenty-one (21) years old on the first instructional day of school for all students in the district

+One of the following must be selected.
 Indicate if the district (including charter schools) serves infants and toddlers with disabilities, ages birth through two, in collaboration with Local Early Steps: